BGorenc/WiFi_Controlled_Lightsaber/README.md

 **To Do:**

-- TODO Clean up the code
-- TODO Add reconnect function for dropped connections
 - TODO Speed up the lighting animation, it is a bit too slow for my liking.
-Possible to light more than one LED at a time.
+Possible to light more than one LED at a time in each loop iteration.

 <br/>